sonstnochwas/configuration/elementaryos/README.md

 - create USB/DVD
 - install *)

 *) the user created during installation should not be named like the user created with ansible, because I have simply not tested it, yet.
+For the rest of the documentation the ansibel-user will be named `marvin` and the user created by  ansible `earthling`.

 ### Install and start `sshd`